clarive/cla-docker-containers-plugin/README.md

 Execute a docker task.
 You can run applications in a container, packaged with all its dependencies and libraries.

+## What is Docker

+Docker is a software technology providing containers.
+Docker provides an additional layer of abstraction and automation of operating-system-level virtualization on Windows and Linux.

 ## Requirements

 This plugin requires Docker to be installed in the instance to work properly.